 For attorneys, the Attorney General’s Office offers a salary that is commensurate with one’s experience level in the practice of law.
 The applicant will be offered a determined salary at the time the candidate is referred for a final interview.
 Salary increases for attorney staff are dependent upon specific legislative funding.
 The Office of the Attorney General does not have a salary schedule nor any other type of automatic salary increase.
-Effective July 1, 2011, the salaries of attorney staff are subject to a temporary 3% salary reduction for the 2011-2013 biennium as required by ESSB 5860.
-This temporary reduction is scheduled to expire on June 29, 2013.

 The Washington State Attorney General's Office is a public sector/governmental law employer.
 As such, an attorney working for it may be eligible to participate in various Loan Assistance Repayment Programs (LRAPs).
 Applicants who wish to pursue student loan forgiveness and loan assistance through such programs are strongly encouraged to contact their law school or the Washington State Bar Foundation for eligibility information.
 In addition, The College Cost Reduction and Access Act of 2007 established a new public service loan forgiveness program.
 This program discharges any remaining debt after 10 years of full-time employment in public service.
 The following sites contain helpful information about this Act: FinAid and Equal Justice Works